pranav750/immutable-ledger/README.md

-A web application to checkout the concept of immutable ledger.
+A web application to prove the concept of Immutable Ledger and Distributed P2P Network.
 It is made using React.js and Blockchain.

 https://immutable-ledger.netlify.app